 Location and Times

-Location: Grey’s Monument, Grainger Street, Grey Street, Nelson Street, and Old Eldon Square.
+Location: Grey’s Monument, Grey Street, Grainger Street, Nelson Street, and Old Eldon Square (Family Festive Village).

 Opening times: